krad/capture/README.md

   -l:	Lists available video devices on the system
   -v:	Video device to record from (use -l to get list of available devices.)
      	(Uses first available device if not given)
-  -w:	Lists available audio devices on the system
+  -s:	Lists available audio devices on the system
      	(Uses first available device if not given)
-  -a:	Audio device to record from (use -w to get a list of available devices.)
+  -a:	Audio device to record from (use -s to get a list of available devices.)
+  -w:	Lists available displays on the system
+  -d:	Display device to record from (user -w to get a list of available displays.)
   -c:	Set the container format {mp4, mov, m4v}.
      	Uses the extension of outfile if this is not present.